d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartA.md

 \vspace{.2in}

-5. Does there appear to be an association between budget and revenue?
+3. Does there appear to be an association between budget and revenue?
 Explain.

 \vspace{1in}

-\newpage

 #### Slope {-}